DS-567/AMD-AOHW25_620/Demonstrator/README.md

 **Step 7** - Set up a **single debug application** as the run configuration, and **Click Run>**.

+*These steps could be automated by a script*.

 ---

 ✅ Once the FPGA is programmed, the Python GUI will initialize, completing the demonstrator build.